bincrafters/bincrafters-remove-outdated/README.md

   --yes, -y      Do not ask for confirmation
-  --ignore, -i   Ignore errors receive from remote --dry-run, -d  Check which packages will be removed only --version, -v  show program's version number and exit
+  --ignore, -i   Ignore errors receive from remote --dry-run, -d  Check which packages will be removed only --pattern PATTERN, -p PATTERN Pattern to filter package name to be removed. e.g Boost/* --version, -v  show program's version number and exit
 ```